 This document is based on certain assumptions:

 The application team ensures that the same code must progress from the lowest available environment to production.
-When there are any changes required mid cycle, it must go back to the lowest environment and follow the same cycle before moving to the next available environment.
+When there are any changes required mid cycle, it must go back to the lowest environment and follow the same cycle before moving to the next available higher environment.

 The database code should comply with the respective technology coding standards.